kilnfi/solhint-rules/README.md

 ## kiln-rules/header

-This rule ensures that the content before the `pragma solidity` directive is equal to a configurable amount.
+This rule ensures that the content before the `pragma solidity` directive is equal to a configurable value.

 `--fix` can be used to automatically set the header to the right value.